bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 The major one is the **processing module** that performs data processing.
 Two types of processing modules exist in SJ-Platform:

-- Regular – the most generic module which receives events, transforms data and sends them to the next processing step.
+- Regular – the most generic module which receives events, transforms data element by element and sends them to the next processing step.

-- Batch – a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
-A batch is a minimum data set for a module to collect the events in the stream.
-Batches are collected in a window.
+- Batch – a module where the processing algorithm must observe a range of input messages rather than the current one (as it is in the regular module).
+For each stream input messages are collected into batches.
+Then batches are collected in a window.
+Windows of several streams are transferred to the module for processing.
+Thus, the module allows processing of data from several streams at the same time.
 In SJ-Platform the data is processed applying the method of a sliding window.

-The processing module receives data to process from Apache Kafka and T-streams.
+The processing module receives data for processing from Apache Kafka and T-streams.
 You also can use TCP as a source, but you will need an input module in this case.
 The **input module** handles external inputs, does data deduplication, transforms raw data into objects for T-streams.

 To receive the result of processing an output module is required.
 The **output module** puts the processed data from event processing pipeline to external data destinations (Elasticsearch, SQL database, RESTful).